gdanko/enpass/README.md

 * darwin or linux OS

 ## Installation
-Clone the repository and from within the repository directory, type `make build`.
+* Clone the repository and from within the repository directory
+* Type `make build`.
 This will create a directory with the given value of `GOOS` and install the binary there.
 It will also create a tarball which will eventually be used for Homebrew formulae.
+* Copy <repo_root>/enpass.yml.SAMPLE to ~/.enpass.yml

 ## Features
 * List all entries from the database